South Atlantic Fishery Management Council

 EFH Policy Statements

-The Council’s EFH policy statements and recommendations provide NMFS, state agencies, other Federal and regional habitat partners guidance and rationale to conserve and protect EFH in the South Atlantic region.
+The Council developed policy statements to address non-fishing activities that have the potential to impact EFH.
+EFH policy statements provide detailed descriptions of habitat resources, discuss threats and potential impacts to those resources, and identify actions that protect EFH.
+They are meant to provide the National Marine Fisheries Service, state agencies, as well as other Federal and regional habitat partners engaged in EFH consultations, guidance and rationale to conserve and protect EFH in the South Atlantic region.
 The Council may revise EFH policies and recommendations or develop new policies as needed to address its habitat mandates.

 Food Webs and Connectivity (Developed – Dec 2016)